jamesbiv/ircii-webassembly/README.md

 <h3>Configure and make the Emscripten components</h3>

-<p>In order to install ircII you'll need ncurses for Emscripten see <a href="https://github.com/jamesbiv/ncurses-emscripten" target="_blank">jamesbiv/ncurses-emscripten</a> to compile and build your own copy or you can use what's stored in the <em>build/</em> directory.</p>

 <p><b>Note</b>: Be sure to replace <b>PATH_TO_NCURSES</b> with the absolute path to the ncurses for emscripten <em>build/</em> directory.</p>

 <pre>~$ export CPPFLAGS='-I<b>PATH_TO_NCURSES</b>/include'</pre>